-The Nintendo Switch is one of the most popular handheld gaming devices currently available.
+The Nintendo Switch is one of the most popular handheld gaming devices.
 It offers an excellent gaming experience on the go.
 However, there is a glaring issue with the switch that has been brought up time and time again.
 Users have been complaining about the Joy-Con drift issue for several months now.
 For the uninitiated, the Joy-Con drift refers to the automatic registration of touch even if you do not move the Joy-Con.

 What is the Joy-Con drift issue on the Nintendo Switch?

 As mentioned above, the Joy-Con drift issue might be caused by various reasons.
 According to some, the issue might arise due to the collection of dust around the stick.
 This is a reasonable explanation since dust does manage to get in and around joysticks.
 However, it cannot be the sole reason for the Nintendo Switch Joy-Con drift issue.
 This is because some users have problems even after cleaning their controllers.
 Another possibility for the problem is wear and tear during regular usage.